 Why is it important to collaborate in the justice system?
 We think the Center for Effective Public Policy provides a great overview here.

-Yes, standing committee meetings are open to the public; however, some require working knowledge of criminal justice system processes, procedures and policies.
-If you are interested in attending, reach out to Council Director, Mandy Potapenko, in advance of your attendance for meeting details and relevant materials.
+?subject=Committee%20Inquiry" linktype="5" target="_self">Mandy Potapenko</a>, in advance of your attendance for meeting details and relevant materials.
 In addition to committee meetings, the Milwaukee Community Justice Council hosts bi-monthly, community-oriented meetings as a way to share information, receive feedback, and engage in collaboartive priority setting.
 Information on Community Meetings of the Whole can be found here.</p>

 Flow charts demonstrate the typical path from the time a crime is reported through the completion of a defendent's sentincing